 A refrigerator is one of the most important appliances in your kitchen.
 It keeps your food fresh and your drinks cold.
 But like any appliance, it needs to be cleaned regularly.
 A dirty refrigerator can lead to food spoilage and bacteria growth.
-So, how often should you clean your refrigerator?
+So, how to clean a refrigerator?
 And how should you clean a refrigerator?
 This blog post will answer those questions and more.
 Keep reading to learn everything you need to know about cleaning your refrigerator.

 - 1 When to Clean the Refrigerator